codedeviate/dynamicconfig/README.md

 }
 ```

-You can even have multiple chains running in parallell
+You can even have multiple chains running in parallel
 ```javascript
 const chain1 = dynConf.chain();
 const chain2 = dynConf.chain();